JensRantil/rewind/README.rst

 Why the name `rewind`?
 =============
+Pick and choose:

 * `rewind` can look at what happened in the past and replay the events since then.

 * it's time to rewind and rethink the way we are overusing DBMS's and the way we are storing our data.

 Author